JCU Respect: Commitment, Training, Events and Reviews

 We are committed to strengthening gender equality and playing our part to create the safe and respectful environment that our community deserves, and look to a future when the scourge of sexual violence is comprehensively defeated.

-JCU Respect: Recognise, Respond, Refer,Report: is an online module designed for all staff and students addressing sexual harassment and sexual assault.
+JCU Respect is an online module addressing sexual harassment and sexual assault that all students and staff are required to complete.
 The module provides introductory content on recognising a problem (including basic consent/bystander behaviours), responding to disclosures by others, referring to appropriate support services, and reporting to the University and other agencies.

 Professor Deb Miles is the academic lead for JCU Respect prevention and response work.
 Respectful Relationships workshops at JCU are facilitated by Professor Deb Miles, Dr Peter Jones, Dr Chris Pam, and Nicole Stott-Whiting.
 JCU Respect Academic Facilitators work closely with JCU Respect Student Facilitators in the design and delivery of workshops to students.
 In additional to facilitating workshops, JCU Respect Facilitators (both academic and student) are available to assist any staff or student groups with ideas and resources relating to prevention work.
 Email email@example.com for information.